rafaelcwp/rafaelcwp/README.md

 ### Hello!
-My name is Rafael, Graphic Designer and Dev!
+My name is Rafael, I'm a Graphic Designer and Dev!